MadSkunky/PhoenixRising/README.md

 ### Better Classes

-Reworks, rebalances and overhauls all 7 vanilla classes and introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
+Reworks, rebalances and overhauls all 7 vanilla classes and most of their skills and also introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
+Below is the explanation how 3rd row is compiled:

 Better Classes 3rd row features 2 Background perks, 2 Faction Perks, 2 Class Perks and 1 Proficiency Perk